dreampulse/modelizer/README.md

 > var employee = project.participants[0].ref()  // get the object
 ```

-## Find and recive objects
+## Find and receive objects

-At this point you know everything about how to create and save objets.
-In this chapter you'll learn how to find and recive objects from the database/server.
+At this point you know everything about how to create and save objects.
+In this chapter you'll learn how to find and receive objects from the database/server.

 ### Get all objects
 Every model provide a ```all()```-function.
-With this function you can recvice all objects.
+With this function you can recveice all objects.
 The promise will resolve with an array of result objects.

 Example:
 ```javascript